jameswan141/jameswan141.github.io/README.md

 Week 3

 * Since there's one week left before the finished product, it was a bit of struggle for me that some parts of the softwares required me to look back at the first week of learning.
 I could hardly remember what I learned back in the beginning so I had to look back numerous times to get through the tutorials.
 I'll have to refresh my memory a bit before finishing the portfolio.
-* When creating the React food app, not only did I have to watch tutorials, I had to search online to find out what applications I needed to run the software.
+* When creating the recipe app, not only did I have to watch tutorials, I had to search online to find out what applications I needed to run the software.
 I also had trouble running the software from the terminal.
 I had to search online to find commands that gets the job done.
 I'll have to keep that in mind when I finish the softwares in TypeScript.

 Final Week

-* I particularly struggled with trying to deploy a single React app to Github Pages.
+* I particularly struggled with trying to deploy my recipe app to Github Pages.
 I had to ask for help and I found out that the way to deploy the app was through commit messages and more learning through Github.
 The most notable commit was that there were too many nests and I had to write a message to move the files up two directories.
-I also had to create another branch on Github to make sure the project shows up and is published from the right branch.
+I also had to create another branch on Github to make sure the app shows up and is published from the right branch.
 * I look at how far I've come into the programming world since the beginning of the semester.
 While I'm not a big fan of programming languages, I found myself having a lot of fun playing around with them.
 What I thought would be a simple task turned into such a huge impact on my knowledge of them.
 With tutorials and the creation of my own projects, my mastery only expanded and I managed to show everyone how incredibly good I became in the field.
 I will look over all the work I've done and show it to my family and friends.

 <a href="#top">Top</a>